13 Haunted House Mysteries No One Can Explain

 The Pittock Mansion now belongs to the city, but many believe it’s still the property of the ghosts who are said to reside there.
 Unlike other stories of haunted houses, this one has friendly ghosts.
 The mystery here, then, is why they are still there.
 Why do they make themselves known to people?
 If nothing bad happened, why haunt the mansion?

 With the word mystery in its name, the Winchester House has a good reason for its reputation.
 Sarah Winchester, heiress to the Winchester Rifle fortune, continued construction on this house after her husband and infant child had passed with the purpose of creating a mystery.
 A psychic had told her that her family died because the spirits of the people who died by Winchester rifles were angry; by continuing to add rooms and wings to her home, she could give these spirits a place to go.
 Sarah believed that the confusing passageways that turned on themselves and staircases that led nowhere would confuse and trap the evil spirits.
-Check out these chilling real ghost stories that will make you believe.
+If you think that’s spooky, these chilling ghost stories are absolutely true.

 Once one of the wealthiest families in the United States, the Lemps’ legacy is now death and mystery.
 They earned an immense fortune thanks to their brewery, but luck was not on their side: Numerous untimely family deaths plagued the mansion.
 The most haunting mystery of all is the legend that William Lemp, Jr. spawned a deformed child with a prostitute and kept the boy hidden away in the attic for his entire life.